pegasystems/pega-helm-charts/charts/pega/README.md

 If your artifactory domain server certificate is not issued by Certificate Authority, you must provide the server certificate using the `customArtifactory.certificate` parameter.
 To disable SSL verification, you can set `customArtifactory.enableSSLVerification` to `false` and leave the `CustomArtifactory.certificate` parameter blank.

-The Pega Docker images use Java 11, which requires that the JDBC driver that you specify is compatible with Java 11.
+The Pega Docker images use Java 11, 17 and 21 depending on the deployed Pega Platform version which requires that the JDBC driver that you specify is compatible with applicable Java version.

+Major version 5 of the Pega Helm Charts includes support v4 Pega docker images which do not include the curl utility.
+It is necessary to specify a container image for downloading the JDBC driver.
+For more information, see [Running Pega without curl utility](#running-pega-without-curl-utility).

 ### Authentication